Professor of Economics

 My writing has been shaped by several year-long leaves at universities on the West Coast.
 My wife, Janice G. Fischel, (Moravian ‘71) and I have been at the University of California at Davis (1980-81); at Santa Barbara (1985-86 and 2005-06); and at Berkeley’s Law School (1991-92).
 We also spent a year in Seattle, where I visited the Daniel J. Evans School of Public Affairs at the University of Washington (1998-99).
 Our permanent home is in Hanover, New Hampshire, in a neighborhood within swimming distance of Vermont.
 I served on the Hanover zoning board from 1987 to 1997, and Janice was on the planning board for several years.
 We are both natives of Bethlehem, Pennsylvania, though I grew up in nearby Lower Saucon Township and attended Hellertown High School (class of 1963).
 I graduated from Amherst College in 1967 and got a PhD from Princeton University in 1973.
 I studied some law (but do not have a law degree) at Vermont Law School and at what its graduates fondly called “Henry Manne’s summer camp.”

-I enjoy back-road bicycling, snowshoeing and cross-country skiing, and both city and rural hiking.
-Janice and I have for years followed Dartmouth men's basketball, and I now serve as academic advisor to the team.
+I enjoy back-road bicycling, cross-country skiing, and both city and rural hiking.
+Janice and I have for years followed Dartmouth men’s basketball, and I now serve as academic advisor to the team.
 A short memoir that relates my basketball experience to economics is available here.
-We are also architecture enthusiasts and enjoy walkabouts in New York and other big cities.
+We are also architecture enthusiasts and enjoy walkabouts in New York and other cities.
 Janice makes and sells photographic note cards, which you can view at http://www.jgfischel.com.
-Our son, Josh, graduated from Amherst College (class of 2000) and received his master's degree from the Gerald R. Ford School of Public Policy at the University of Michigan in 2007.
+Our son, Josh, graduated from Amherst College (class of 2000) and received his master’s degree from the Gerald R. Ford School of Public Policy at the University of Michigan in 2007.
 In 2008, he married Cameren Cousins, a 2003 Middlebury graduate who received an MBA in sustainability from Antioch in 2013.
-They live in Somerville, Massachusetts, with their dog, Smitty, who sometimes visits Josh’s classroom at Shady Hill School but never Cameren’s at the Fenn School.
+They live in Acton, Massachusetts, with their dog, Smitty, who sometimes visits Josh’s classroom at Shady Hill School but never Cameren’s at the Fenn School.

 Janice, Bill, Cameren, Josh and Smitty